Thursday, September 26, 2024

 Not only is DEI discriminatory, but it perpetuates racism.
 Blaming everything on the nebulous, unfalsifiable concept of "systemic racism" means that the only solution in the woke mind is reverse discrimination.
 That is not merely my opinion.
 Anti-racist activist Ibram X. Kendi says that the only way to mitigate racist discrimination, and that the only remedy to past discrimination is present discrimination.
 This traps us in a perpetual state of racism that does nothing to create a post-racial world.

 DEI tries to prop itself up using faulty reasoning.
 For the DEI folk, they believe in collective guilt.
 This logical fallacy of guilt by association drives the inanity of the support for reparations.
-In addition to believing in collective guilt, it is not a question of whether racism took place in a given situation, but how it took place.
+In addition to believing in collective guilt, it is not a question of whether racism took place in a given situation, but how it took place, which is a logical fallacy known as begging the question because the premise assumes the truth of the conclusion without any evidence.
 There is no room for alternative explanations in a given situation.
 As I will discuss further in Part II, not everything is caused by "systemic racism," whatever that unfalsifiable term means.

 To solidify their moral high ground on their unfalsifiable accusations, the "anti-racist" grifters implement a logical fallacy known as a Kafka trap.
 What this logical fallacy entails is that someone who is accused of something and denies it is taken as evidence that they are the thing of which they are being accused.